Criminalization of pregnancy has already been happening to the poor and women of color

 Then there was Bei Bei Shuai.

-"Her boyfriend left her in the cold darkness," says Michelle Goodwin.
+"Her boyfriend left her in the cold darkness," says Michele Goodwin.
 "One of the coldest days on record in the state of Indiana, I believe."

 "She was on her hands and knees, begging and pleading to him in a parking lot, not to leave."
 After he drove off she swallowed rat poison.
 She was 33 weeks pregnant.